 These gorgeous novelties are sought out by designers for their unique coloring.

-Scabiosa Flowered types: I grew scabiosa flowered zinnias for the first time in 2014 and they quickly became one of my favorite crops of the season.
-The frilly double blooms look like mini gerbera daisies or double flowered echinacea.
+I grew scabiosa-flowered zinnias for the first time in 2014, and they quickly became one of my favorite crops of the season.
+The frilly double blooms look like mini gerbera daisies or double-flowered echinacea.

-They have nice long stems, good disease resistance and come in a beautiful range of colors.
+They have nice long stems and good disease resistance, and they come in a beautiful range of colors.

-After a lot of research and emails back and forth with the breeders, it seems that if plants undergo any stress, including not getting enough water or too high of temps, they will start producing single flowers (pictured left).
+After a lot of research and emails back and forth with the breeders, I believe that if plants undergo any stress, including not getting enough water or too-high temperatures, they will start producing single flowers (pictured above, left).

 While the single blooms are pretty and unique, many folks have been disappointed by this fact.

-We’ve been growing Macarenia for years and have found that people either love it or hate it.
+We’ve been growing ‘Macarenia’ (pictured above) for years and have found that people either love it or hate it.
 Each glowing scarlet petal is tipped in gold for a fun twist.
 Winner of the Fleuroselect Novelty Award in 2012, this hardworking plant thrives in heat and is very easy to grow.

-Mazurkia brings a new twist to zinnias and is a Fleuroselect Winner for good reason.
-The mid-sized plant produces fun, campy double flowers with lipstick pink centers and soft blush tips.
+‘Mazurkia’ brings a new twist to zinnias and is a Fleuroselect winner for good reason.
+The midsize plant produces fun, campy, double flowers with lipstick-pink centers and soft blush tips.

-Miniature flowered types: The old fashioned Lilliput Mix (pictured above) deserves a spot in every cutting garden.
-The easy to grow, heat loving plants produce a bumper crop of sweet blooms on long, strong stems in shades of rose, carmine, orange, coral, white, yellow and violet.
+The old-fashioned Lilliput Mix (pictured above) deserves a spot in every cutting garden.
+The easy-to-grow, heat-loving plants produce a bumper crop of sweet blooms on long, strong stems in shades of rose, carmine, orange, coral, white, yellow, and violet.
 Their petite flower size makes them ideal for flower arranging.

-The Sunbow Series, available from Johnny’s Selected Seeds has been around for ages and has miniature 1-2” double blooms that ride atop long, sturdy stems.
-It comes in a cheery mix including: rose, purple, golden yellow, scarlet, orange, pink and white.
-Plants have long, wiry stems that make them well suited for flower arranging.
+The Sunbow Series (pictured above), available from Johnny’s Selected Seeds, has been around for ages and has miniature 1- to 2-in (2.5- to 5-cm) double blooms that ride atop long, sturdy stems.
+It comes in a cheery mix including rose, purple, golden yellow, scarlet, orange, pink, and white.
+Plants have long, wiry stems that make them well suited to flower arranging.

-Mexican Zinnias: While plants themselves are compact, they churn out an abundant amount of stems for cutting from midsummer to early autumn.
-Their petite stature resemble more of a bedding plant than a cropping variety but I think they are deserving of a spot in every cutting garden.
+While plants themselves are compact, they churn out an abundance of stems for cutting from midsummer to early autumn.
+With their petite stature, they resemble a bedding plant more than a cropping variety, but I think they deserve a spot in every cutting garden.